 Did you know that approximately two percent of all cats living in the United States are diagnosed with leukemia every year?
 Usually, cats that are already ill or malnourished are at a higher risk of having leukemia at some point in their lives.

 However, don't let these statistics scare you into thinking leukemia is a terminal illness.
 Many cats make it out of treatment and go on to live a wonderful life in remission.
-Additionally, there's a vaccine to protect cats against the virus as well, so you can take steps to avoid feline leukemia in the first place.
+Additionally, there's a vaccine to protect the cat's body against the virus as well, so you can take steps to avoid feline leukemia in the first place.

 Let’s take a closer look at leukemia in cats.
-We’ll describe the FeLV in greater detail, and then we will focus on the symptoms of feline leukemia and diagnostic tests and treatment options!
+We’ll describe the FeLV infection in greater detail, and then we will focus on the symptoms of feline leukemia virus infection , diagnostic tests and treatment options!

-Leukemia in cats is easily passed from one infected cat to a healthy feline friend.
+Leukemia in infected cats is easily passed from one infected cat to a healthy feline friend.
 Take mutual grooming as a prime example!
-Natural gestures between cats can be as simple as mutual grooming but as innocent and friendly as it is, even mutual grooming can lead to the transmission of FeLV from one cat to another.
+Natural gestures between cats can be as simple as this but as innocent and friendly as it is, even mutual grooming can lead to the transmission of FeLV to other cats.

 Another example of an infected cat passing FeLV on to a healthy cat is by way of shared litter boxes.
 Sharing litter boxes increases the chances of FeLV transmission between cats.
 Not only that, but shared food dishes are also a potential point of transmission!
-If cats with FeLV in animal shelters, all the other cats are at risk if one is infected.
+If animal shelters have potentially infected cats, all the other healthy cats are at risk.

-How Common Is It for Cats to Be Infected with FeLV?
+How Common Is It for Healthy Cats to Be Infected with FeLV?

-Referred to medically as feline leukemia virus (FeLV), leukemia in cats is more common than you may realize.
-Unfortunately, leukemia in cats is not rare.
-It has a high death rate as well, with about eighty-five percent of cats passing away from leukemia in the span of an average of three years.
+Leukemia in cats is more common than you may realize.
+Unfortunately, it has a high death rate as well, with about eighty-five percent of infected cats passing away from leukemia in the span of an average of three years.

 However, a diagnosis of leukemia in cats does not mean that an infected cat will pass away.
 Don’t lose hope immediately after a diagnosis of leukemia.
-Infected cats still stand a chance against the leukemia virus in cats, and it all starts with cat owners being as proactive as possible!
+FeLV Infected cats still stand a chance against the leukemia virus, and it all starts with cat owners being as proactive as possible!

 Education is one of the best ways to combat leukemia in cats because when you are aware of the symptoms of FeLV, you can spot the signs sooner than later.
 And with all types of cancer, early detection is often the difference between life and death.